xcart/xcart-docs/_pages/kb_en/modules/booking/booking_module_system_requirements_and_installation.md

 To be able to successfully install and use the addon "Booking", you need a working copy of X-Cart 5 installed on your server.

-The addon can be obtained via X-Cart’s Marketplace.
+The addon can be obtained from the X-Cart App Store.

 To install and enable the addon on your system, follow the general module installation instructions.
-See {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+See {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

-As a result, you should have the addon "Booking" listed in your store's Installed Modules section:
+As a result, you should have the addon "Booking" listed in your store's **My addons** section:

 ![]({{site.baseurl}}/attachments/8749988/8718713.png)